Killing of Naqeebullah Mehsud: Rao Anwar

-Abduction of Naqeebullah and his friends
+Abduction of Mehsud and his friends

-On the evening of 3 January 2018, Naqeebullah Mehsud and his two friends, Hazrat Ali and Muhammad Qasim, who had become friends with him via the social media website Facebook, were out together in Sohrab Goth when they were abducted by men in plainclothes.
-Hazrat Ali said, “we were taken to Sachal police station first.
+On the evening of 3 January 2018, Mehsud, Hazrat Ali, and Muhammad Qasim, who had become friends via Facebook, were out together in Sohrab Goth when they were abducted by men in plainclothes.
+Hazrat Ali said, "we were taken to Sachal police station first.
 We waited for 50 minutes, then a cloth was tied to our eyes and we were taken to an undisclosed location."

-Ali added, "we could hear that they took Naqeebullah first and he was being tortured.
+Ali added, "we could hear that they took Naqeebullah Mehsud first and he was being tortured.
 We could hear his screams.
 After Naqeebullah, the men came towards us [Ali and Qasim] and started to beat us up.
 After a while, the men forcefully put naswar down my throat.
-I couldn’t stop vomiting after that.”
+I couldn’t stop vomiting after that."
 According to Qasim, the men also checked Naqeebullah's messages on their mobile phones and questioned them about him.
 "After some time, we were let go but Naqeebullah had been separated from us.
-The police threatened us to not discuss the incident with anyone else,” added Qasim.
+The police threatened us to not discuss the incident with anyone else", added Qasim.